 Curious to try building a custom sock pattern for yourself?
-This vanilla sock recipe will help you figure out how to make a sock that’s just right for you.
+This vanilla sock recipe will help you figure out how to make a basic sock that’s just right for you.

 This isn’t a full pattern with exact numbers for you.
 Instead, this vanilla sock recipe is designed to help you create your own pattern for a vanilla sock based on your own gauge, your desired yarn, and your own unique foot measurements.